-HER-N 510 Studio Emphasis I: Materials and Methods in Integrative Studio Practice (6-9 cr.)
-Introductory graduate course in the exploration of traditional and contemporary materials, methodologies, and concepts used in an Integrative Studio Practice.
+HER-P 510 Studio Emphasis I: Materials and Methods in Painting and Drawing (6-9 cr.)
+P: MFA student or consent of instructor.
+Introductory graduate course in the exploration of traditional and contemporary materials, methodologies, and concepts used in Painting and Drawing.